Home > Frequently Asked Questions

 How many credits can I earn while studying abroad-away?

 Students studying abroad-away during a fall or spring semester must take at least the equivalent of 12 credits.
 Failure to maintain full time student status may adversely affect financial aid eligibility.
-During the summer term students may take less than 12 credits as full-time status is not required.
+During the summer term students must take at least 3 credits to maintain their student status.

 Can all majors study abroad-away?